 We all hope to keep our favourite items of clothing in immaculate condition and looking their best.
 The most effective way to achieve long-lasting garments is to spend time understanding their requirements and care guidelines.
 All items, regardless of their type, include an inner care label that lists precise instructions when washing, drying, ironing, dry cleaning and bleaching.

-While we are all familiar with the purpose of the care label, many would find it somewhat tricky to identify the difference in symbols and pinpoint their exact meaning.
-With this in mind, we have devised a comprehensive guide to answer the common question of, “what do cleaning symbols mean?”
+While we are all familiar with the purpose of the care label, many would find it somewhat tricky to identify the difference in washing instruction symbols and pinpoint their exact meaning.
+With this in mind, we have devised a comprehensive guide to answer the common question of, “what do cleaning symbols mean?”.

-When purchasing a new item of clothing, it is vitally important to ensure that you take a quick look at the care label for attempting to wash it for the first time.
-Not all items can be refreshed as quickly as popping in the washing machine followed by the tumble dryer.
-More delicate materials such as silk and cashmere require meticulous care and must be taken to reputable dry cleaners – this will be clearly stated on the label.
+When purchasing a new item of clothing, it is vitally important to ensure that you take a quick look at the care label before attempting to wash it for the first time.
+Not all items can be refreshed as quickly as popping in the washing machine, followed by the tumble dryer.
+More delicate materials such as silk and cashmere require meticulous care and must be taken to reputable dry cleaners in Milton Keynes.

 To avoid incorrect care of your garments, we suggest taking a browse through our quick and easy guide to the meaning behind the various cleaning symbols.

 Machine washable is the most common washing label and is a simple bucket filled with water.
-In this case, it means that the item can be placed in a normal machine wash at any temperative using any detergent.
-If you are a little unsure on the best detergents to suit your requirements, we suggest taking a look at Expert Reviews.
+In this case, it means that the item can be placed in a normal machine wash at any temperature using any detergent.
+If you are a little unsure of the best detergents to suit your requirements, we suggest taking a look at Expert Reviews.